Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/318-m2-wifi-bluetooth.md

 **Test steps**

+1. Power on the DUT.
+1. Boot into the system.
+1. Log into system by using the proper login and password.
-1. Enter `Notification Center` in the bottom right part of the screen
+1. Enter `Notification Center` in the bottom right part of the screen.
-1. Using right mouse button click on the Bluetooth icon
+1. Using right mouse button click on the Bluetooth icon.
-1. In shown drop-down menu click `Go to settings`
+1. In shown drop-down menu click `Go to settings`.
-1. Click the `+` icon described as `Add Bluetooth or other device`
+1. Click the `+` icon described as `Add Bluetooth or other device`.
-1. In the `Add a device` menu click `Bluetooth`
+1. In the `Add a device` menu click `Bluetooth`.
-1. Wait a few moments until DUT scans for nearby Bluetooth devices and note the result
+1. Wait a few moments until DUT scans for nearby Bluetooth devices and note the result.

 **Expected result**